 Now I hasten to add this is not an invitation for every believer to start issuing prophecy -- that is not the Biblical pattern.
 Each home, each congregation, each congregation, should have prophetic inspiration.
 And in some cases there is evidence of this.
 It is often weak because this tradition has all but been erased by the institutional churches who had none.

 Q. Do you have ordained prophets in each congregation??

-Q. But are not all "prophetic" ministers in the sense of bringing "pervasive and supportative inspiration" to the local congregation?
+Q. But are not all 'prophetic' ministers in the sense of bringing 'pervasive and supportative inspiration' to the local congregation?

-All revelation must centre in a person, and that is Jesus Christ.
-Relevant and vital though revelation of the traditional type is to the prophets it will never have its full meaning and impact apart from an understanding of who Jesus is, since Jesus is God incarnate.
+All revelation must centre in a person, and that is Yah'shua the Messiah (Jesus Christ).
+Relevant and vital though revelation of the traditional type is to the nevi'im (prophets) it will never have its full meaning and impact apart from an understanding of who Yah'shua (Jesus) is, since Yah'shua (Jesus) is Elohim (God) incarnate.